cwarden45/BPSC234_Term_Paper-QTL/README.md

 `run_R_qtl2-Lactate-Model1.R` - script to reformat input files and run ***R/qtl2*** analysis based upon [user guide](https://kbroman.org/qtl2/assets/vignettes/user_guide.html) example (but with a `haploid` cross design).
 Also, add [permutation calculation](https://smcclatchy.github.io/mapping/06-perform-perm-test/) and [effect estimation](https://smcclatchy.github.io/mapping/11-est-qtl-effects/) from [lesson](https://smcclatchy.github.io/mapping/) on *"Quantitative Trait Mapping"*.

+`run_R_qtl2-Lactate-Model2.R` - similar to `run_R_qtl2-Lactate-Model1.R`, but consider all traits when determining the effect on the lactate trait.
+Also, do not re-create existing *geno* and *gmap* files.

 ***Counts for chrXIV_467219_A_G Genotypes***

 <table>